01 of 06

 To reach this next covered bridge, return to Route 67A West, then, just about .2 miles down the road, turn left onto Murphy Road.

-Like all of the bridges you'll see on this Vermont covered bridge tour, Paper Mill Village Bridge is an example of town lattice truss design.
-The town lattice truss system features timber diagonals with no verticals.Continue to 3 of 6 below.
+Like all of the bridges you'll see on this Vermont covered bridge tour, Paper Mill Village Bridge is an example of Town lattice truss design.
+The town lattice truss system features timber diagonals with no verticals.Continue to 4 of 6 below.

 If you drive straight through the previous covered bridge, Paper Mill Village Bridge, and continue on Murphy Road, you'll find the next covered bridge, Henry Bridge, 1.3 miles down the road at the intersection of Murphy Road and River Road.

 Henry Bridge was built originally in 1840, but the bridge you'll see is a replica constructed in 1989.
-The covered bridge is named for land owner Elnathan Henry, whose nearby home, which dates to 1769, is now The Henry House Inn.
+The covered bridge is named for landowner Elnathan Henry, an Irish immigrant, whose nearby 1769 home is now The Henry House Inn.

-Do you know why most covered bridges were painted red?
-It's because iron ochre was an inexpensive paint pigment.Continue to 4 of 6 below.
+This is the third red bridge, so you may be wondering about the color.
+Most covered bridges were painted red simply because iron ochre was an inexpensive paint pigment.Continue to 5 of 6 below.

 After driving through Henry Bridge, turn right on River Road, which reconnects with Route 67A.
 Turn left and follow Route 67A to Route 67 East.
 Turn left on Route 7A, then right on East Arlington Road in the town of Arlington.

 The most intriguing thing about the Chiselville Bridge is the sign, which warns motorists that there is a one dollar fine for driving across the bridge at a speed faster than a walk.
 Besides saving a dollar, there's another good reason to drive slowly if you're touring Vermont's covered bridges with someone you love.
-Covered bridges were once known as "kissing bridges" because they provided a moment of privacy during the days of... horse-and-buggy courtships.Continue to 5 of 6 below.
+Covered bridges were once known as "kissing bridges" because they provided a moment of privacy during the days... of horse-and-buggy courtships.Continue to 6 of 6 below.

 To reach the final covered bridge on your tour, return to Route 7A and continue north to a left on Route 313 West.
 You'll find the West Arlington Bridge about 4.5 miles down the road.

-The West Arlington Bridge is one of Vermont's most photographed and painted covered bridges.
+The 80-foot long West Arlington Bridge is one of Vermont's most photographed and painted covered bridges.
+It is also is one of the state's oldest original covered bridges.
 Dating to 1852, the picturesque red bridge is located on the town green near the former home of painter Norman Rockwell, which is now the Inn on Covered Bridge Green.

-West Arlington Bridge spans the Battenkill River, a popular spot for kayaking and fly fishing.Continue to 6 of 6 below.
+West Arlington Bridge spans the Battenkill River, a popular spot for kayaking and fly-fishing.